juniorsundarCasual/TGT/vault/volume-3.chapter-175.md

 "Are you comparing me to a bunny?"
 The girl chuckled.

-"This slave asks the Young miss to evaluate the proposition," Korr emphasised.
+"This slave asks the Young Miss to evaluate the proposition," Korr emphasised.

 "I know, I know.
 Elder brothers have become complacent.
 Thier play at succession has become a childish tug of war.
 The Sect has become stale.
 The Elders bicker amongst each other, the Inner and Core divisions are filled with wastrels and yes-men.
 Father wants me to add fuel to the fire by shaking up the balance in the upper divisions by raising prospective supporters brimming with the fire of ambition.
 That's why he is willing to give me access to all of these weapons, potions and manuals as a reward for this tournament," the girl said while pointing at the stack of papers.

 "But the fact remains, why me and why now?"
 She added.
 "I've been actively staying out of this power struggle for a reason.
 Why would I voluntarily jump into a pool of headaches by becoming the Sect Leader?"

-"The confidence that Young miss just displayed is part of the reason," Korr replied.
-"The Young miss will be more successful and more capable towards raising the Cloudstrider Sect to new heights."
+"The confidence that Young Miss just displayed is part of the reason," Korr replied.
+"The Young Miss will be more successful and more capable towards raising the Cloudstrider Sect to new heights."

 "Are those your words or fathers?"

 "This slave believes that the answer is irrelevant.
-What matters more is whether the Young miss is willing to step on this path?
-As the Young miss already stated, success is a foregone conclusion after all."
+What matters more is whether the Young Miss is willing to step on this path?
+As the Young Miss already stated, success is a foregone conclusion after all."

 The girl revealed a savage grin that warped her pure face and said, "If father really intends to go ahead with this, he must be aware of how I operate.
 Blood will be spilt.
 A lot of it."